HotaekHan/SSTDNet/README.md

 # SSTDNet
-Implement 'Single Shot Text Detector with Regional Attention, ICCV 2017 Spotlight'
+Implement 'Single Shot Text Detector with Regional Attention, ICCV 2017 Spotlight' using pytorch.

 [How to use]<br>